azhu513/swishPaper/README.md

   simulation
 * `samp_size.R` - used for the one batch bulk RNA-seq with varying sample size
+* `highrep` - directory with scripts used in the high replicate bulk RNA-seq analysis
 * `scrna` - directory with scripts used in the mouse neurons scRNA-seq
 * `splatter-polyester` - directory with scripts used in the splatter-polyester scRNA-seq simulation